- Before you go: Let someone know where

 a sure sign that bears are active in the area.

-Adult Black Bears actually range in
+Adult Black Bears actually range

-small animals.
+grubs, fish and small animals.

-Bears do not prey on humans, but an
+Bears do not prey on humans,

-cubs nearby.
+feeding or have cubs nearby.

 In the event of an unwanted